Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 In order to analyze expression trees, we need to be able to traverse them in a recursive descent manner, starting from the body of the lambda expression and going down to every expression it's made out of.
 This could be done manually with a large switch expression that calls into itself.

 Fortunately, we don't have to reinvent the wheel because the framework already provides a special class for this purpose called [`ExpressionVisitor`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expressionvisitor).
-It's an abstract class that has a visitor method for every expression type so you can simply inherit from it and override the methods you're interested in.
+It's an abstract class that has a visitor method for every expression type, so you can simply inherit from it and override the methods you're interested in.

 For example, we can implement a visitor that prints out all the binary and method call expressions it encounters: